-The Conserve Wildlife Foundation of New Jersey, Greener New Jersey Productions and the Delaware Riverkeeper Network are co-producing a series of videos and a half-hour program documenting the restoration work taking place on the Delaware Bayshore.
+The Conserve Wildlife Foundation of New Jersey and Greener New Jersey Productions co-produced a series of videos and a half-hour program documenting the restoration work that was completed in spring of 2013 on the Delaware Bayshore.

 The beaches along the Delaware Bay are key habitat for horseshoe crabs and migrating shore birds that feast on the crab eggs.
 In October of 2012, Super Storm Sandy caused severe erosion along these beaches.
 A coalition of conservation groups, government agencies and foundations came together to undertake the work of restoring this globally significant area in 2013.
 Greener New Jersey Productions had the opportunity to document this amazing story.

 Watch the complete show below or watch the shorter videos of the several steps taken to restore the beach habitat.

 - Without a Day to Spare – March 2013

 - Heroic Efforts, Extraordinary People and Truckloads of Sand – March 2013

 - Spring Tides and Smart Networks – April 2013